 Modern knee replacement surgery began in the early 1970s.
 Over the last 30 years, the procedure has been refined and improved, and is now one of the most successful surgical procedures for the treatment of knee arthritis.
-Assuming there are no breakthrough preventive treatments for the conditions that lead to total knee arthroplasty, by the year 2030 the American Academy of Orthopaedic Surgeons estimates that about 450,000 total knee arthroplasty procedures will be performed annually.
-This is a significant increase from 245,000 total knee replacements performed in 1996, and reflects the aging of our active and mobile culture.
+Assuming there are no breakthrough preventive treatments for the conditions that lead to total knee arthroplasty, by the year 2030 the American Academy of Orthopaedic Surgeons estimates that about 450,000 total knee arthroplasty procedures will be performed every year.
+This is a large increase from the 245,000 total knee replacements performed in 1996, and reflects the aging of our active and mobile culture.

 Why is total knee replacement surgery performed?

 Knee replacement surgery is performed to treat advanced or end-stage arthritis.
-When arthritis in the knee joint or joints had progressed to the point where medical management is not effective, or deformity has become severe and debilitating, knee replacement surgery might be indicated.
+When arthritis in the knee joint or joints has increased to the point where medical management is not effective, or deformity has become severe and debilitating (reduces the person’s strength), knee replacement surgery might be indicated.